 Application for Admission: LLM in the US Legal System

 The University of Cincinnati College of Law is pleased to offer a program of study on the US legal system to practicing attorneys and law school graduates who received their legal education outside the United States.
 The L.L.M. program is a 9-month program which is designed to introduce internationally trained lawyers to the U.S. legal system while also giving each student an opportunity to design a course of study that best advances his or her professional agenda.
 Students who complete the program are better able to represent U.S. clients and more prepared for negotiations and litigation with U.S. parties.
 For more information about the UC Law LL.M. program, visit the L.L.M. site.
-You are strongly encouraged to submit all application materials by May 15th.
-(This new date is an extension.)
+You are strongly encouraged to submit all application materials by March 15th.

 The documents listed below must be sent to us in order for your application to be considered.